- Prospective undergraduate students

 Health care in the United States is expensive and health insurance is necessary to protect international students and scholars in case of serious problems.
 All Marquette international students with F-1 status, students and scholars with J-1 status and dependents with J-2 status are required to have acceptable year-round health insurance coverage for their entire duration of stay.

 Marquette University has established a health insurance plan for our international students and scholars and J-2 scholar dependents.
-The plan is managed by American Management Advisors, Inc. (Pennsylvania), underwritten by National Guardian Life Insurance Company with claims processed by CHP Student and travel assistance (including medical evacuation and repatriation) provided by Travel Guard.
+The plan is managed by All Risks, Ltd (American management Advisors), underwritten by National Guardian Life Insurance Company with claims processed by CHP Student and travel assistance (including medical evacuation and repatriation) provided by Travel Guard.
 Enrollment in the plan, beginning with entry into the United States with a Marquette University Form I-20 or DS-2019, is automatic and mandatory.

 Only F-1 international students with alternate U.S. health insurance coverage through a U.S. employer or government sponsor or through a parent or spouse employed in the U.S. can be exempt from the Marquette plan.
 Exemptions must be approved by the Office of International Education (OIE) in advance.